celestiaorg/docs/developers/blobstream.md

 The **orchestrator** is part of the validator setup and works as follows:

-- celestia-app: creates an attestation on the state machine level that needs to be signed
+- celestia-app creates an attestation on the state machine level that needs to be signed
-- The orchestrator: queries the attestation, signs it, then submits the signature to the Blobstream P2P network
+- The orchestrator queries the attestation, signs it, then submits the signature to the Blobstream P2P network

 The **relayer** submits the attestations' signatures from the Blobstream